 Around 1944 the couple moved from Lwów to Lublin and later to Cracow and Warsaw.
-A son, Piotr, was born in 1950.
-Karol Kuryluk was the founder and editor-in-chief (1933–1939) of the magazine Sygnaly and served as minister of culture from 1956 to 1958.
+Karol Kuryluk became the founder and editor-in-chief (1933–1939) of the magazine Sygnaly and served as minister of culture from 1956 to 1958.
 In 1959 he became ambassador to Austria, remaining in Vienna until 1964.
-He died in 1967.
-His widow died in 2001.
+He died in 1967, Ewa’s mother in 2001.

-Her first publications (essays and poems) appeared in 1973, followed by works on fin de siècle Vienna (1974, based on her master’s thesis) and a book on Audrey Beardsley in 1976.
-In 1981 she settled in the United States, where she later received several fellowships from the New York Institute for the Humanities, at New York University (1982–1985), Princeton University (1984–1985) and the National Humanities Center in North Carolina (1988–1989).
+Ewa’s first publications (essays and poems) appeared in 1973, followed by works on fin de siècle Vienna (1974, based on her master’s thesis) and a book on Audrey Beardsley in 1976.
+In 1981 she settled in the United States, where she later received several fellowships from the New York Institute for the Humanities, at New York University (1982–1985), Princeton University (1984–1985), and the National Humanities Center in North Carolina (1988–1989).
 In 1981 she became one of the founding editors of the journal Zeszyty Literackie.
 From 1988 to 1992 she taught on the Graduate Faculty of the New School for Social Research in New York and in 1992 she was a visiting professor at the University of California in San Diego.